jasonhand/writings/TC_Article.md

 The idea is simple really.
 Collaborating as a group to create conversations, build context, and share information about what's going on across technical and non-technical teams alike builds something very important that many teams overlook.
 Empathy.

 Modern software companies have begun to adopt DevOps best practices in order to get their product to market sooner.
 The concepts and processes brought forth through a DevOps approach aims to knock down perceived silos between teams.
 Teams that traditionally operated independantely from one another, only communicating and collaborating when absolutely necessary.
+The old-way model meant software development cycles took months and releasing new versions of products was very slow.
+This new-way model means that due to highly effecient and collaborative teams, new versions of software can be released to the public in a near "continuous" manner.
+This is known as continuous delivery and has forever changed the way software is being provided.

 Anyone who has been a part of this shift in focus will tell you that DevOps isn't purely about tools and processes.
 While those do play an important role, it's more about people and creating empathy within teams.